AIA Baltimore Future Architects Resources (FAR) Awards 2020 Call for Entries

 - Designs completed in a professional office are not eligible.

-- Students who submit to the FAR scholarship are encouraged to also submit to AIA Maryland Student Awards and vice versa.
+- Students who submit to the FAR Awards are encouraged to also submit to student awards for AIA Maryland and AIA Chesapeake Bay.

 - Faculty sponsorship is required for all submissions